Tennessee State Route 84: Putnam County

 SR 84 then becomes very curvy before it intersects and becomes concurrent with US 70N/SR 24, where it becomes a primary highway, and enters Monterey.

 US 70N/SR 84/SR 24 then intersect I-40 (Exit 300) before entering downtown Monterey.
 In downtown, US 70N/SR 24 split off and turn south, while SR 84 continues to an intersection with SR 62, where it makes a sharp left turn and goes northeast, leaving Monterey.

 Overton County

 SR 84 then becomes curvy as it enters Overton County to intersect with SR 293.
 It then continues northwest through mountainous terrain and farmland before entering Livingston.
 SR 84 has an overpass interchange with SR 111 before coming to an end on the west side of Livingston at a junction with SR 85.
-A former alignment saw the last mile of SR 84 routed slightly farther north to a terminus at SR 111 approximately a half mile north of the current SR 84/SR 111 interchange.
+A former alignment saw the last 1 mi of SR 84 routed slightly farther north to a terminus at SR 111 approximately 1/2 mi north of the current SR 84/SR 111 interchange.